vSAN Technology Overview

 A 2-node cluster consists of two physical nodes in the same location.
 These hosts are usually connected to the same network switch or are directly connected.

-Direct connections between hosts eliminate the need to procure and manage an expensive network switch for a 2-node cluster, which lowers costs—especially in remote office deployments. *While 10Gbps connections may be directly connected, 1Gbps connections will require a crossover cable.
-A “vSAN Witness Host” is required for a 2-node configuration to establish a quorum on certain failure conditions.
+Direct connections between hosts eliminate the need to procure and manage an expensive network switch for a 2-node cluster, which lowers costs—especially in remote office deployments. *While 10Gbps connections may be directly connected, 1Gbps connections might require a crossover cable with older NICs that do not support Auto MDI-X. A “vSAN Witness Host” is required for a 2-node configuration to establish a quorum on certain failure conditions.

 Each 2-Node deployment until vSAN 7 required a dedicated witness appliance. vSAN 7 Update 1 introduces the capability to use a shared witness appliance instance across multiple 2-Node deployments.
 Up to 64 2-node clusters can share a single witness appliance.
 This enhancement further simplifies design, eases manageability, and operations.